Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-Moore, Robinson, Clyburn, Hosey, Brawley, Pendarvis, Wheeler, Caskey, Govan, Morgan, Hayes, McDaniel, King and Elliott
+Moore, Robinson, Clyburn, Hosey, Brawley, Pendarvis, Wheeler, Caskey, Govan, Morgan, Hayes, McDaniel, King, Elliott, Clary, Felder and W. Newton

 Document Path: l:\council\bills\cc\15644vr20.docx